BudgiePanic/ngons/readme.md

 ### Gameplay

 - A: Roll to the left
-- B: Roll to the right
+- D: Roll to the right
 - Space: Jump (while touching a surface)
 - equals (=): print ball physics state
 - Escape: return to the editor